 Competitive benefits including health, dental and disability insurance; sick and vacation time; and a retirement plan with employer matching contributions.

 How To Apply

-Please submit a resume, cover letter and writing sample by November 23, 2018 to be considered for this position.
-Applications will be considered on a rolling basis and the position filled when the ideal candidate is identified so applying early is advantageous.
+Please submit a resume, cover letter and writing sample by November 23 to be considered for this position.
+Applications will be considered on a rolling basis and position hired as soon as the right candidate is identified, so applying early is advantageous.
 The cover letter should compare your qualifications and experiences to the duties and responsibilities and qualifications for the position.
-Please submit application materials electronically to email@example.com with “Program Director- Chicago CARES” in the subject line.
+Please submit application materials electronically to email@example.com with “Program Manager- Nutrition” in the subject line.